 Also known as the Evergreen Clematis or by its latin name (Clematis armandii), this variety of clematis is a woody perennial that can climb anywhere from 15 to 30 feet tall and 10 to 15 feet wide.
 Native to southern Asia, this variety also prefers warm climates and lots of direct sunlight, as well as rich, well-draining soil.

 Because of its growth potential, this clematis will require a sturdy trellis or another surface to climb up.
-This highly fragrant variety will bloom on old wood and should be pruned after flowering to encourage a second flush.
+This highly fragrant variety will bloom on old wood and should be pruned after the clematis flowering season to encourage a second flush.

 5. Alpine clematis